-A checker can customize the default error messages through a Properties loadable text file name 'message.properties'.
-The property file keys are the strings passed to the Checker.report (like ''type.incompatible'') and the values are the strings to be printed (''cannot assign ...'').
-The properties text file need to be in the same directory as the Checker.
+A checker can customize the default error messages through a Properties-loadable text file name message.properties.
+The property file keys are the strings passed to the Checker.report (like type.incompatible) and the values are the strings to be printed (cannot assign ...).
+The properties text file needs to be in the same directory as the TypeChecker.